What is a Condition Report (Level 1 Survey)?

-Amber refers to ‘Condition Rating 2’ and highlights areas with defects that need repairing or replacing but are not considered as urgent or serious.
+Amber refers to ‘Condition Rating 2’ and highlights areas with defects that need repairing or replacing but are not considered urgent or serious.
 These areas are unlikely to impact the overall value of the property but are likely to need some maintenance or repair in time.

 Red refers to ‘Condition Rating 3’ and highlights defects that are in need of urgent or serious repair and need to be replaced or investigated urgently.
 These areas are those that should be seriously considered as part of the overall purchase.
 They may be areas that make the purchase void, or they may be areas that warrant re-negotiation based on potential repair costs.

-Unlike the more comprehensive surveys available, the Condition Report does not provide advice or recommendations for when receiving bad survey results.
+Unlike the more comprehensive surveys available, the Level 1 Survey does not provide advice or recommendations for when receiving bad survey results.
 Once you’ve obtained the report explaining the possible defects, you are then left without a plan of action.